OCA/server-tools/keychain/README.rst

 Security
 ========

+This discussion: https://github.com/OCA/server-tools/pull/644 may help you decide if this module is suitable for your needs or not.

 Common sense: Odoo is not a safe place for storing sensitive data.
 But sometimes you don't have any other possibilities.
 This module is designed to store credentials of data like carrier account, smtp, api keys...